MEN syndromes are familial disorders characterized by neoplastic changes that affect multiple endocrine organs.[

-There are two main types of MEN syndrome:
+There are two main types of MEN syndromes:

-The most salient clinical and genetic alterations of the multiple endocrine neoplasia (MEN) syndromes are shown in Table 1.
+The main clinical features and genetic alterations of the multiple endocrine neoplasia (MEN) syndromes are shown in Table 1.

 |Syndrome||Clinical Features/Tumors||Genetic Alterations|